CtrlK

 Actionability

-The tool signature, return schema, and all examples are concrete and copy-paste ready.
-Every pattern shows a complete, executable tool call with full HTML content, and the parameters are clearly documented.
+The tool signature, return format, and all examples are concrete and copy-paste ready.
+Every pattern shows a complete, executable tool call with full HTML content.
+The quick start example is immediately usable.

 3 / 3